qdbp/SalmonTheme/README.md

 Generally, lower-brightness colors are used for type variables and literals.
 Colors of medium brightness are used for various mundane identifiers, while the brightest colors are reserved for global concepts such as labels, constants, and builtins.
-Within each of these categories, colors are assigned so as to try make as many languages look as pleasing as possible given the semantic consistency constraint.
+Within each of these categories, colors are assigned to try make as many languages look as pleasing as possible given the semantic consistency constraint.

 The perceptual uniformity of the primary colors ensures that even within this